AndrewBarrett182/DevOps-Practical-Project/README.md

 - Push the Application to DockerHub
 - Run the Ansible Playbook
 - Deploy the Application

+The deployment of the application is automated by using webhooks with Git to perform rolling updates on the pipeline.

+The stage view of the pipeline when successful is as follows:

+And the stage view of the pipeline when an error occurs is as follows:

 If there is a fault within the build process, the application will fail to run and the error reasoning can be easily obtained through the console output.